decadenceending/CFD/README.md

 matrix define smallest magnitude eigenvalue matrix (Main Matrix) and total number of velocity nodes.

+The above listed inputs, can be generated using initial and boundary conditions, from previous computations.

 The program can be executed using IDE such as Visual Studio.

+To Do:

-NOTE: Math.NET method for solving linear systems of equations, did not function properly.
+Math.NET method for solving linear systems of equations, did not function properly.
 Algorithm for solving Ax=B, needs to be defined.
 One of the algorithms, known to do that is QR.